-There's a rich literature on these processes, which have been introduced by \cite{musiela2006investments, musiela2008optimal, musiela2009portfolio,musiela2010portfolio}, see also \cite{henderson2007horizon}, \cite{choulli2007minimal}, \cite{vzitkovic2009dual}, and \cite{mohamed2013exact}.
-Further studies on forward performance criteria in continuous time are, for example, \cite{el2014, shkolnikov2016asymptotic, nadtochiy2017optimal, liang2017representation, kallblad2018dynamically, el2018consistent, chong2019pricing, Avanesyan2020, hu2020systems, kallblad2020black, el2021recover, he2021forward, el2021, bo2023power}.
+This flexibility allows preferences and market models to update as new information arrives.
+Moreover, in discrete time, forward performance processes are predictable and provide a transparent and intuitive link between preferences at consecutive time points.
+They ensure time-consistent decision making as market parameters, preferences, and investment strategies evolve jointly over time.
+There is a rich literature on forward performance processes, initially introduced by \cite{musiela2006investments, musiela2008optimal, musiela2009portfolio,musiela2010portfolio}, whose work serves as a seminal cornerstone for this notion.
+Relevant studies include \cite{henderson2007horizon} and \cite{choulli2007minimal}, which explore various forms of these processes.
+The subsequent works primarily focused on probabilistic representations and characterizations for forward performance processes, as in \cite{musiela2010stochastic}, \cite{el2014, el2018consistent,el2021}, \cite{mohamed2013exact, el2021recover}, \cite{nadtochiy2017optimal} and \cite{Avanesyan2020}, among many others.
+Forward performance processes have been extended to various domains.
+We refer to \cite{he2021forward} for situations involving probability distortion, to \cite{kallblad2018dynamically} and \cite{chong2024optimal} for investment under model uncertainty, to \cite{källblad2020black} for optimal consumption, to \cite{shkolnikov2016asymptotic}, \cite{geng2017temporal} and \cite{chong2019ergodic} for an asymptotic analysis of forward performance processes, to \cite{choulli2017explicit}, \cite{nadtochiy2014class} and \cite{liang2017representation} for homothetic forward performance processes, to \cite{hu2020systems} for regime-switching models, and to \cite{Bo2022} for general semmimartinale models.
+A connection between the forward performance process and optimal portfolios has been explored in \cite{mohamed2013exact}. \cite{vzitkovic2009dual} provides a convex dual characterization of forward performance processes for CARA preferences, extended by \cite{anthropelos2014forward} under contingent claims.